msawant060/AWS-CSA/Virtual Private Cloud/Components.md

       - CIDR range is would be /16 (65, 536) to /28 (16 IP)
   - When you choose IP6
       - CIDR block is fixed /56.
-  - Within a VPC, you have a ll the AZs that are part of the regions where the VPC blongs.
+  - Within a VPC, you have all the AZs that are part of the regions where the VPC blongs.
   - **Once you create a VPC, you can't alreat the IP addresses.**
   - **VPC is limited to a region.
 You CAN NOT HAVE A VPC SPANNING REGIONS.**